Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - Choose finishes that will easily transition into each space

-- Pick neutral palettes for ease and longevity
+- Pick a neutral color palette for ease and longevity

 Flooring

 My flooring is from ADM Flooring.
 It is called Vintage Beige and is 7.5" wide.
+I love the farmhouse style engineered wood that has a beautiful wire-brushed technique used on the top layer to display more of a rustic style.
 You can view how we installed it here.

 Countertop

 Having a countertop in the walk-in pantry is an ideal spot to have an area for food prep.
-This countertop is Liberty Bronze Quartz from Daltile.
+These white countertops are Liberty Bronze Quartz from Daltile.

 I love having a combination of open white shelves with the wood cabinets that include drawers.
-The color scheme and design is modern and neutral with bright white, natural wood and black accents.
+The color scheme and design is modern and neutral with bright white, natural wood and black accents that tie in really well to our modern farmhouse design elements.
+The cabinets are painted in Chalk White by Benjamin Moore.

 Hardware

-The black finishes made the hardware pop with all of the dark accents against the light wood and white coloring.
+The black finishes make the hardware pop with all of the dark accents against the light wood and white cabinets.

 Pantry Measurements